PWittix/ITA-Tab/README.md

 Future improvements:

   Dynamically create tabs with populated data per event

+  time: n minutes/hours ago

   Not sure how the data is going to be stored so need to find out.